KarthikT23/ESP32-Temperature-Humidity-monitoring-system/README.md

 3) Getting sensor readings is as simple as using the readTemperature() and readHumidity() methods on the dht object.
 We also have a condition that returns two dashes (–) in case the sensor fails to get the readings.
 By default, we’re reading the temperature in Celsius degrees.

 # Building the Webpage
 1) All the HTML text with styles included is stored in the index_html variable.
-The "<meta>" tag makes your web page responsive in any browser.
+The <meta> tag makes your web page responsive in any browser.
 The <link> tag is needed to load the icons from the fontawesome website.

 2) Between the <style></style> tags, we add some CSS to style the web page.
 Basically, we’re setting the HTML page to display the text with Arial font in block without margin, and aligned at the center.

 3) We set the font size for the heading (h2), paragraph (p) and the units(.units) of the readings.
 All of the previous tags should go between the <head> and </head> tags.
 These tags are used to include content that is not directly visible to the user, like the <meta> , the <link> tags, and the styles.

 4) Inside the <body></body> tags is where we add the web page content.
-The <h2></h2> tags add a heading to the web page.
-In this case, the “ESP32 DHT server” text, but you can add any other text.
+The '<h2></h2>' tags add a heading to the web page.
+In this case, the 'ESP32 DHT server' text, but you can add any other text.

 5) Then, there are two paragraphs; one to display the temperature and the other to display the humidity.
 The paragraphs are delimited by the <p> and </p> tags.